 Over time, the new method for acquiring knowledge through observation and experimentation raised questions about the relationship between the observer and the observed.
 Beginning in the 19th century, new theories called into question the supremacy of reason and the possibility of finding objective truth in favor of subjective interpretations of reality and the importance of nonrational forces.
-In physics, quantum mechanics and Einstein’s theories of relativity, which took the observer into account, challenged Newtonian mechanics, and, in psychology, Freud emphasized the importance of irrational drives in human behavior.
+In physics, quantum mechanics and Einstein's theories of relativity, which took the observer into account, challenged Newtonian mechanics, and in psychology, Freud emphasized the importance of irrational drives in human behavior.
 Beginning in the 19th century and accelerating in the 20th, European artists and intellectuals, along with a portion of the educated public, rejected absolute paradigms (whether idealist or scientific), replacing them with relative and subjective ones, as exemplified by existential philosophy, modern art, and postmodernist ideas and culture.
 The emergence of these ideas created a conflict between science and subjective approaches to knowledge.
-Europeans continued to engage in science and to regard the results of science as being of universal value, while postmodernist thinkers emphasized the subjective component — the role of the actor — in all human activities, including scientific ones.
+Europeans continued to engage in science and to regard the results of science as being of universal value, while postmodernist thinkers emphasized the subjective component -- the role of the actor -- in all human activities, including scientific ones.
 These ways of thinking often coexisted with more traditional religious institutions, whether in the form of churches or new religiously affiliated political parties, which continued to exert influence over the daily lives of Europeans.

 *Language on this page is provided by the College Board.